PubInv/euler-notebook/README.md

 The project is currently licensed under the [Affero GPL](https://www.gnu.org/licenses/agpl-3.0.en.html).
 We are actively seeking volunteers and contributors.

+## Principles

+Euler Notebook aims to uphold certain principles:
+1. Math has been done for 300 years in a conventional way with convential syntax, typography, and style.
+Using Euler Notebook should feel like doing math on paper, only better.
+2. There are powerful computer programming systems; Euler Notebook is not one of them.
+We are not attempting to create a programming system, but a math system.

 ## Supported Browsers and Devices

 For Euler Notebook we use the __Google Chrome__ browser on computers and devices.